 How You’re Changing Children’s Lives

-Thanks to giving people like you, our work for children in Venezuela is making a difference.
+Thanks to giving people like you, our work for Venezuela’s children is making a difference.

-Through the ongoing support of our donors, Save the Children’s teams are working to address the root causes of forced migration so that families and children are not forced to flee their homes.
-Our teams provide protection and critical support to children and their families.
-And we work to improve hygiene practices in an effort to reduce dangerous communicable disease.
+Save the Children is bringing its decades of humanitarian expertise to help vulnerable children of Venezuela.
+Through the ongoing support of our donors, we work to address the root causes of forced migration so that families and children are not forced to flee their homes.

 - Protected 1,750 children from harm